Best Fire Pits with Cooking Grates: Top 3 Models

 How do I clean a cast iron cooking grate?

-After the grate has cooled, scrape off any large food debris with a stiff brush or scraper.
-Wash with hot water and a mild soap (avoid harsh detergents).
-Dry immediately and thoroughly, then apply a thin layer of cooking oil to season and protect it from rust.
+After the grate has cooled completely, scrape off any large food debris with a stiff brush or scraper.
+Wash with hot water and a mild soap, then dry immediately and thoroughly.
+Apply a thin layer of cooking oil to season and protect it from rust.

 What’s the best fuel for cooking on a fire pit?